MatevzFa/nlp-sentiment-analysis/README.md

 The sentiment analysis software is written in Python, and supports Python 3.7 and above.
 In addition, folders _data_ and _models_ must contain some files.
 Check README files in respective folders for further information.

+To install requried dependencies, you can run `pip install -r requirements.txt`.

 ## Usage

 ### 1. Preprocessing & Feature Extraction